 Face What’s Next

-I hope that the next time that you remember something from the past, or experience a shortcoming of yourself, that you will stop, recognize it, and then look for what good is going to come out of it or around it.
+I hope that the next time you remember something from the past or experience a shortcoming of yourself, you will stop, recognize it, and then look for what good will come out of it or around it.

 Yours for Better Parenting,